Relationships and Sexual Health

 Quit smoking and you will have a lesser risk of developing heart attacks, strokes, cancer, and hypertension.
 The seriousness of these effects depend on the number of years that you smoke and on how much you smoke.

 Most smokers say that they would like to quit but find it hard to do so.
-If you want to quit we recommends that you speak to a trained counselor.
+If you want to quit we recommend that you speak to a trained counsellor.
 Try the helplines and links listed below.